Why Evacuated Tubes Heat Pipe Solar Collectors are among the most efficient in Nordic Climates?

 Most Canadian Cities and Businesses are located in Nordic Extremely Cold Climate areas.
 Living in such a harsh climate requires significant resources to provide space heating as well as domestic hot water heating for buildings.
 This blog will explains why Vacuum Tube Solar Panels are the best choice to provide free heating and fight climate change.

-Space heating and domestic hot water heating represents between 66 to 75% of Canadian Utility Bills from East to West Coast.
+Space heating and domestic hot water heating represent between 66 to 75% of residential utility bill for a typical Canadian home.
 Except for Vancouver area, Most Canadian Homes and Businesses are not livable without proper space heating.
-With Climate Change imposing itself on every country on earth, finding a reliable, efficient (why not free) and affordable way for heating Buildings is a nice to have nowadays but it will become a must in the future.
+Finding a reliable, efficient (why not free) and affordable way for heating Buildings is becoming a necessity with climate change, increasing conventional energy prices and more demanding building codes.

 Why Solar Thermal not Solar Photovoltaic?
 Why Solar Water Heating and not Solar Air Heating?

 Photovoltaic (PV) Solar Panels Technology is great for providing free electricity for plug loads, lighting as well as electricity for fridges and other appliances.
 However using PV Panels in Canada have lower annual energy efficiency when compared to other solar technologies (such as Vacuum Tube Solar Collectors).
 In most Canadian installation PV Panels are installed at a Tilt Angle of 30 degree from the horizontal.
 This leaves them covered with snow almost 4 months a year which limits their annual energy efficiency to like 15-17%.